DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-07-05-content-projection.md

 Great!
 We've given the user the flexibility to change the content as they see fit, while maintaining consistancy and branding!

-Now, how can we make this code more efficient?   ng-template and ng-container!
+Now, how can we make this code more efficient?   `ng-template` and `ng-container`!

 ## ng-template